Fission310/newbie-education/java/10-methods.md

 ## Visibility Modifiers

-Visibility modifiers decalre where methods can be accessed from.
+Visibility modifiers declare where methods can be accessed from.
 They go in front of the return type.

 For example,